thenein/data-science-portfolio/README.md

 ## Essays and Articles:

 - [Big Data: Alive or Dead](./Essays_and_Articles/BigDataAliveorDead.pdf): An article that explores the current state of big data, discussing its evolution, current applications, and future trends.
 It examines whether big data is still a relevant and valuable asset in today's data-driven world.
+- [The Illusion of Reselling Custom IT Solutions](./Essays_and_Articles/The%20Illusion%20of%20Reselling%20Custom%20IT%20Solutions.pdf): An article that delves into the challenges and misconceptions of reselling custom IT solutions.
+It discusses the complexities involved, the potential pitfalls, and offers insights into more effective strategies for IT solution providers.

 ## Presentations: